 Last but not least, in parallel, we are building the structure of an index entitled "Innovation Activity Index (IAI)."
-This new Index encompasses three pillars: Collaboration, Human Skill Development and Knowledge Governance.
+This new Index encompasses three pillars: Collaboration, Human Capital Development, and Knowledge Governance.
 This work is informed by a study conducted by our metrics research consultant, entitled "Index Methodology Review."
 In this, the author reviews various mathematical approaches used in the process of index development.

-The first draft of the index has been drawn.
-The Collaboration pillar is divided into two sub-pillars: Sources of Knowledge and Interactions, the Human Skill Development pillar has no sub-pillars and the Knowledge Governance pillar has three sub-pillars: Knowledge Creation, Knowledge Protection and Knowledge Transfer.
-Each of these sub-pillars includes the informal and formal outlooks.
+The first draft of the index is illustrated below.
+The Collaboration pillar is divided into two sub-pillars: Sources of Knowledge and Interactions; the Human Capital Development pillar has no sub-pillars; and the Knowledge Governance pillar has three sub-pillars: Knowledge Creation, Knowledge Protection, and Knowledge Transfer.
+Each of the sub-pillars includes the informal and formal outlooks.
 Within the latter, we have the indicators, which are our survey questions transformed into a scaling procedure.
 This is how we bring about the unmeasured aspect of innovation activity that is unseen in conventional metrics.

-VII.
-A Final Word - Better metrics for better policy making and global assessment methodologies
+VI.
+A Final Word - Better metrics for better policymaking and global assessment methodologies